United Nations To Rubber Stamp Resolution

 JAMIE TARABAY: Those guys from "South Park" could wind up in jail in some countries, some countries where it's more about what the government says offends a religion rather than defaming a person.
 That issue of defamation is a tricky one.
 Can you actually defame an idea?
 And what role does the truth play?

-Ms. ANGELA WU (International Law Director, Becket Fund): If you just think about what all the world's religions say, each one of them claims to have some sort of a truth.
+ANGELA WU: If you just think about what all the world's religions say, each one of them claims to have some sort of a truth.

 TARABAY: Angela Wu works for the Becket Fund, a nonprofit law firm that monitors religious freedom.